The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 Ongoing landing page optimization is crucial to ongoing success.
 A/B testing is for optimizing your landing pages since you can never simply rely on a hunch or gut feeling when guesstimating what will work best for your target audience when conversions are at a lull.

-Test different elements, but only one at a time or you won’t know what change impacted conversions.
+Test different elements, but only one at a time, or you will not know which change impacted conversions.

 So in conclusion…